-To explain, imagine you sold an asset for $100,000.
+To explain, imagine you sell an asset for $100,000.
 You originally purchased the asset for $50,000, invested $20,000 in capital improvements, and spent $2,000 selling the asset.
-In this case, your total costs are $72,000, and your capital gain is $28,000.
-Conversely, if you sold the same asset for only $50,000, you would have a capital loss of $22,000.
+In this case, your total costs are $72,000 and your capital gain is $28,000.
+Conversely, if you sell the same asset for only $50,000, you have a capital loss of $22,000.

 If you dispose of capital property, you must report the gain or loss to the CRA on your tax return for the same year.

-In almost all other cases, half of your capital gains are taxable.
-For example, if you have $100,000 in capital gains, $50,000 is taxable.
+If you have $100,000 in capital gains, $50,000 is taxable.
 Similarly, you should also calculate capital losses in the same manner.
 To wit, if you have a $50,000 capital loss, you may use $25,000 to offset your capital gains.